 The first step in preventing discrimination is to identify it.
-While most people think and say they have no race-, ethnic-, or genderbased anima, all people have biases.
-To the extent that any of those biases are implicitly based on racial, ethnic or other individualized characteristics, they can lead to discrimination.
+While most people think and say they have no race-, ethnic-, or gender-based anima, all people have biases.
+To the extent that any of those biases are

 By definition, bias is the pre-judging of a person based on his or her (perceived or actual) status of being a member of a particular group.
 Bias can be explicit, implicit or even unconscious.
-It is important to understand that bias begins in the brain and often manifests itself as a generalization in one's thought process.18 And, it is more important to recognize that beyond one's thoughts, bias often morphs itself into a person's words, conduct and actions, very often in the subconscious.
+It is important to understand that bias begins in the brain and often manifests itself as a generalization in one's thought process.20 It is more important to recognize that beyond one's thoughts, bias generally morphs itself into a person's words, conduct and actions, and very often in the subconscious.

 Biases can be in favor of one group, or against another group.
 A "preference" is when bias operates in favor of a group.
 Many of us have biases in favor of those who belong to our various "in-groups," which can include members of our sorority or fraternity, fellow alumnae of our alma mater, and those who share our beliefs and preferences.
-In comparison to the traditional biases, today, the ingroups for a particular individual are more likely defined along the lines of the "class" to which the individual belongs.
+In comparison to the traditional biases, today, the in-groups for a particular individual are more likely defined along the lines of the "class" to which the individual belongs.

 In other words, in a contemporary progressive society, the traditional racial and ethnic boundaries are typically replaced with socioeconomic or privilege-based attributes with which a person identifies.
-As an example, someone with a high educational or socioeconomic stature (e.g., a Harvard graduate or a popstar's daughter) may receive more favorable treatment or preference when applying for a position, regardless of his or her race, ethnic background, or capabilities.
+Also, increasingly in the United States, political views and party affiliations affect motivations and behavior.
+As an example, someone with a high educational or socioeconomic stature (e.g., an Ivy League graduate, a politician's son or a pop-star's granddaughter) may deservingly, or not, receive more favorable treatment or preference when applying for a position, regardless of his or her race, ethnic background, or capabilities.